PHP Extensions for Wordpress. What Extensions to Enable?

 PHP extensions are like little power-ups for your server.
 They plug into PHP (the language WordPress runs on) and add all kinds of extra features.

 WordPress is built to handle lots of tasks, from displaying content to processing images or running plugins.
 But it doesn’t do all of this on its own.
-PHP and it’s extensions take care of the heavy lifting.
+PHP and its extensions take care of the heavy lifting.

 Some extensions handle plugins or themes, others focus on security, and a bunch help your WordPress site do the things like: